maidsafe/rfcs/proposed/0000-crust-refactor/nat-traversal-library.md

     pub endpoints: Vec<MappedSocketAddr>
 }

-/// Info needed by both parties when performing a rendezvous connection. struct RendezvousInfo {
+/// Info exchanged by both parties before performing a rendezvous connection. struct RendezvousInfo {
     /// A vector of all the mapped addresses that the peer can try connecting to.
     endpoints: Vec<MappedSocketAddr>,